bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

     G --> |Depends on| I
 </pre>

-Now things are really turning into a ball of mud.
+Now what we've got is a ball of mud.
 The dependency chain no longer flows "downhill" from one layer to the next.
 There's even a circular dependency between the User service and the Order service!

 It becomes very hard to reason about the blast radius of any given change, because everything is connected to everything else.

 ### Only a Sith Speaks in Absolutes